Lauren Cox Photography

 Can we meet before we commit?

 It makes sense that you might want to be sure that we "connect" before you entrust your wedding to me.
-Please understand that my time is valuable and that speculation meetings are not often possible.
-(I also have a "day job"!)
-I would be happy to connect with you via telephone, email, and Skype and am able to supply you with numerous references and testimonials.
+We would be happy to connect with you via telephone or FaceTime and are able to supply you with numerous references and testimonials.
 Prospective clients may also request a 15 minute Quick Chat Consultation via Zoom.

 What does the Marriage Commissioner wear to a wedding?

-I believe that I should strive to look professional, elegant, and not take the the focus at the front.
+We believe that we should strive to look professional, elegant, and not take the the focus at the front.
 I do not wear robes (except if you are doing a Harry Potter wedding!).
 We typically (though not exclusively) wear black to perform a wedding and dress in a manner befitting the occasion (a dress or suit).
-There are a few photos of me "in action" on this site.
-On occasion, I have been asked to accessorize to fit the wedding theme (wear a corsage supplied by the wedding couple) and am usually happy to oblige.
-I wore a velvet frock coat to perform a ceremony on board the Nonsuch.
-If you are planning an all-out theme wedding (Hawaiian Luau?
-Star Wars?
-Harry Potter?) we can see what we can arrange as long as the dignity of the marriage commissioner is not compromised (Princess Leia: yes; Slave Girl Leia:no).
-(That would be my call.)
-I would be THRILLED to be asked to perform a ceremony as Professor Magonagall (I have amazing dress robes).
+There are a few photos of us "in action" on this site.
+On occasion, we have been asked to accessorize to fit the wedding theme (wear a corsage supplied by the wedding couple) and am usually happy to oblige.